Arturo Benedetti Michelangeli (1920-1995)

 Bach-Busoni, Ciaccona; Beethoven, Sonata op.
 27 n.
 2; Ravel, Giochi d’acqua; Debussy, L’isola gioiosa; Chopin, Mazurka, Ballata in sol minore; Liszt, Rapsodia n.
 12

-1943 Budapest
+1943 Budapest (again)

 Pester Lloyd, 8 January 1943.
 The concert by the Italian piano artist Benedetti

-Michelangeli, announced for Friday, had to be postponed because the outstanding pianist will not arrive in Budapest until Saturday due to current traffic difficulties.
+Michelangeli, announced for Friday, had to be postponed because the outstanding pianist will not arrive in Budapest until Saturday due to current travel difficulties.
 The concert will now be held on Monday, 11 January, as the artist will perform Liszt's E-flat major piano concerto with the accompaniment of the Budapest Orchestra conducted by Ferencsik.
 On Wednesday, 13th Benedetti Michelangeli will present a stand-alone piano concert, as originally planned.
-Both events will take place in the large Redoutensaal [Székesfővárosi Vigadó] Hall.
+Both events will take place in the large Redoutensaal [Hungarian: SzékesfÅ‘városi Vigadó].

 Friday 15 January 1943 Vigadó, Budapest with conductor Endre Gaál?
+However, Esti Kurir, 11 January says he will travel on Friday to Madrid and then back to Italy.

 Of the recital on 13th, Dénes Bartha wrote: 'When this uniquely gifted young Italian pianist visited our capital for the first time about two years ago [November/December 1940], we welcomed his first appearance in Budapest with particular emphasis as one of the greatest pianistic sensations of our time.
 No wonder that this time, too, a packed Redoutensaal chose to hear the playing of this pianist, who had matured into a master at a young age, with his restraint in purely emotional aspects.
 An almost incredible, almost uncanny assurance of all technical aspects, the meticulous purity of ornamentation and mesmerism (equally clear whether we are dealing with the harpsichord manners of Scarlatti or the pianoforte figuration of Chopin), an incredibly rich range of touch from the most delicate pianissimo to the steely forte in all conceivable gradations and timbres; paired with consummate intellectual discipline, with an absolute, selfless devotion to the musical work, and an inner and outer discipline reminiscent of Gieseking or Backhaus: these are the most striking characteristics of his absolutely perfect playing.
 Precisely for this reason, even among the particularly rich German portion of his programme (Bach—Beethoven—Schumann), the strict texture of Bach (Italian Concerto) and the weighty pathos of Beethoven (Sonata in C minor, Op.
-111) must have appealed to him most, while Schumann's "Faschingswank" despite its astonishing technical perfection, left us a degree colder, no less than the poetic Chopin Berceuse, where the extraordinary refinement of touch and melismatics inevitably had to come at the expense of romantic emotional participation.
+111) must have appealed to him most, while Schumann's "Faschingsschwank" despite its astonishing technical perfection, left us a degree colder, no less than the poetic Chopin Berceuse, where the extraordinary refinement of touch and melismatics inevitably had to come at the expense of romantic emotional participation.'

 (Pester Lloyd 15.1.1943)